LunaticPrakash/Swachh-Bharat/README.md

 # Swachh-Bharat
-A web app built using Spring-Boot &amp; ReactJS, that provides the functionality of adding the garbage dum[ location through a web-interface.
-After that driver guys will get the notification alert, based on the location to pickup the garbage and help in keeping the city clean.
+A web app built using Spring-Boot &amp; ReactJS, that provides the functionality of adding the garbage dump location through a web-interface.
+After that driver guys will get the notification alert based on the location, to pickup the garbage and help in keeping the city clean.
 Each successfull pickup, provides E-coin to both user &amp; driver.

 ## Status :-
 In **Development**.